Ex-Colombia President Uribe resigning Senate seat amid probe

 News of the Supreme Court’s house arrest order - the first of an ex-president in recent history - jolted Colombia two weeks ago.
 Supporters prohibited from staging outdoor protests on foot because of pandemic restrictions instead organized long chains of cars that snaked through major cities blaring their horns.
 In Congress, allies placed over a dozen cardboard images showing Uribe with his presidential sash in empty seats.

-Even U.S. Vice President Mike Pence has called quesitoined the court’s decision.
+Even U.S. Vice President Mike Pence questioned the court’s decision.

 “We join all freedom loving voices around the world in calling on Colombian officials to let this Hero, who is a recipient of the US Presidential Medal of Freedom, defend himself as a free man,” Pence wrote on Twitter.

-Such remarks have irked civil liberty groups who worry the case is morphing into a trial of Uribe’s record rather than the alleged crimes.
+Such remarks have irked civil liberty groups who worry the case is morphing into a trial of Uribe’s political record rather than the alleged crimes.
 Impunity reigns in Colombia on a wide range of crimes and those in positions of power frequently escape any punishment, so the case is thus viewed as an important test of Colombia’s judicial independence.

 Uribe is hailed by his supporters for his iron-fisted approach against Marxist rebels.
 A strong military campaign weakened the guerrillas, who eventually decided to negotiate peace.
 But Uribe also presided over the country as some of the worst human rights abuses took place, including a scandal in which soldiers killed thousands of poor Colombians and passed them off as rebels in exchange for bonuses.